phat-vtcf/dc_tts/README.md

   * scipy

 ## Data
 we are using a pretrained model from https://github.com/Kyubyong/dc_tts , which is trained by LJ Speech Dataset.
+The seven wav files in samples folder are the synthesized audio.

 ## Synthesis
 We generate speech samples based on our programing course description.
 Its txt file is included in the repo.